-When was the last time you changed your exercise routine?
+Ask yourself, when was the last time you changed your exercise routine?
 If you're anything like most exercisers, the answer is probably a long time ago.
 Most people carry out the same training week in week out, which maintains their basic level of fitness, but also means that they struggle to improve because they have reached a plateau.
-If your training is always the same, consider introducing some variety into your program by cross-training.
+If your training is always the same, consider introducing some variety by cross-training.

 Benefits of cross training